 Wat Saket ( Golden Mount )

-It looks just like next to the monument but it might take five to ten minutes’ walk and it only has two ways to get in the mountain area.
+It looks just like next to the monument but it might take a five to ten minutes walk and it only has two ways to get to the mountain area.
 I thought I was at the entrance but I wasn’t, it was an exit path for local monks and nuns and of course, tourists can actually enter or exit as well.
 The opening hour is 09-05 PM with 50 BT ticket prices.

-With its 344 steps to go, it was just being on a hike on the hill.
-There’s a lot of small and big bells hanging all over the place, banging by the wind, just like a musical orchestra that you can actually listen to its beautiful echo.
+With 344 steps to go, it was just being on a hike on the hill.
+There are a lot of small and big bells hanging all over the place, banging by the wind, just like a musical orchestra that you can actually listen to its beautiful echo.
 You then can also bang the bell and make a wish.
-On the top of the temple where people can request or find their present or future answer from the sacred oracle lots (called Kau Cim or Chi-Chi sticks also known as Oracle of Guan Yin in Buddhist tradition).
+On the top of the temple where people can request or find their present or future answers from the sacred oracle lots (called Kau Cim or Chi-Chi sticks also known as the Oracle of Guan Yin in Buddhist tradition).
 Everyone tried and I did too.

 Taste the Food